-41 ADR/mediation
+ADR/mediation

-In your jurisdiction do parties tend to incorporate an ADR clause in shipbuilding contracts?
+42 In your jurisdiction, do parties tend to incorporate an ADR clause in shipbuilding contracts?

-Of the standard forms of shipbuilding contract typically encountered (see question 43), only BIMCO's Newbuildcon contains extensive, formal ADR provisions.
+Of the standard forms of shipbuilding contract typically encountered, only BIMCO's Newbuildcon contains extensive, formal ADR provisions.
 In particular, this standard form provides a detailed mediation clause that permits the parties to refer any dispute arising out of the contract to mediation even if they have previously agreed to submit such dispute to arbitration and even if arbitration has already been commenced (in which case the arbitration proceedings are to continue during the conduct of the mediation and the tribunal has the power to adjust the arbitration timetable to take the mediation into account).
 Aside from BIMCO's Newbuildcon, it still remains relatively unusual to see provision for formal ADR procedures such as mediation, early neutral evaluation or the like provided for in shipbuilding contracts, although it may be agreed that the parties are to convene a meeting between senior management to try to resolve any dispute before arbitration or court proceedings are commenced.
 Where litigation is the agreed mode of dispute resolution, the English High Court encourages and has the power to order parties to engage in ADR procedures before or after formal proceedings are commenced and may stay the proceedings to allow for this to happen.

 It is not uncommon for maritime construction contracts, particularly those in the offshore sector, to provide for an escalation procedure in an attempt to settle disputes through senior management before commencing formal arbitration or litigation.
-It was generally considered that where such a 'tiered dispute resolution clause' was included in a contract, any requirement for the parties to hold such discussions before the dispute was referred to formal dispute resolution was likely to be held unenforceable as it amounted to an agreement to agree (see question 30).
+It was generally considered that where such a 'tiered dispute resolution clause' was included in a contract, any requirement for the parties to hold such discussions before the dispute was referred to formal dispute resolution was likely to be held unenforceable as it amounted to an agreement to agree.
 However, in the case of Emirates Trading Agency LLC v Prime Mineral Exports Private Limited (2014) the High Court held that, provided such a term is not incomplete and not uncertain, a requirement to hold 'friendly discussions', such as appears in the CMAC form, may well not be a mere agreement to negotiate and could, depending on the facts, be enforceable.
-Stipulating that those discussions are conducted in good faith generally does not add to the obligations on the
+Stipulating that those discussions are conducted in good faith generally does not add to the obligations on the parties and can instead lead to a dispute as to whether a duty of good faith has been imposed and what this amounts to.